charlottttee/llm-detector-evasion/README.md

 Note: In WandB, there is logging functionality that checks average detector score at each evaluation.
 This specifically logs info about the performance of the RoBERTa-lg detector.
 Please keep this in mind if your training set was created with a different detector.

-IMPORTANT: YOU NEED TO ADD YOUR LLAM2 ACCESS TOKEN TO LINE 17.
+IMPORTANT: YOU NEED TO ADD YOUR LLAMA2 ACCESS TOKEN TO LINE 17 OF `train.py` AND LINE 47 OF `trainers.py`.